bymayo/craft-order-importer/README.md

 - Craft CMS 5.x
 - Feed Me 6.x
+- Craft Commerce 5.x
 - PHP 8.2
 - MySQL (No PostgreSQL support)

 ## Setup

-This plugin requires Feed Me to function.
+This plugin requires Feed Me and Craft Commerce to function.

 All Product/Purchasables must be created in the CMS before importing orders.
 Similar if all Users/Customers are created in the CMS before importing orders this would be a good idea, but this plugin will create any Users/Customers that don't exist.

 1. Navigate to the Feed Me in the sidebar and create a new feed.
 2. Give your feed a `Name`, add you `Feed URL`.